Outdoor Adventures in Crater Lake National Park

 Other recreational activities include boat tours, swimming, bird watching and fishing.
 Although fish are non-native to the lake, humans introduced Kokanee salmon and rainbow trout to its waters in 1888.
 Shortly after, the fish began spawning independently with other species of trout from nearby side streams.
 There is also a diverse population of bird life that inhabits this volcanic habitat: Clark’s nutcracker, red-tailed hawk, mountain bluebird, spotted owls and the majestic bald eagle.
 Other wild animals that may be spotted throughout the park include Roosevelt elk, coyote, golden mantle, porcupine, ground squirrel and black tail deer with periodic sightings of black bear and pine marten.

 Nearby, the Class III Wild & Scenic Rogue River offers an opportunity to experience world-class whitewater along one of most beautiful river corridors in the country.
-The Rogue River is an ideal rafting trip for families and for avid hikers O.A.R.S. offers a 7-day Crater Lake & Rogue River Trail Hiker trip which combines a day of exploring at Crater Lake with 6 days of leisurely hiking on the Rogue River Trail and catered riverside camping along the way.
-Whichever Oregon adventure suits your taste, visitors to Crater Lake National Park and surrounding areas should expect to be constantly amazed by its various sightings and hiking opportunities.
+The Rogue River is an ideal rafting trip for families or for avid hikers O.A.R.S. offers a 7-day Crater Lake & Rogue River Trail Hiking trip which combines a day of exploring at Crater Lake and a night at the historic Crater Lake Lodge with 6 days of leisurely hiking on the Rogue River Trail and catered riverside camping along the way.
+Whichever Oregon adventure suits you, visitors to Crater Lake National Park and surrounding areas should expect to be constantly amazed by its various sightings and hiking opportunities.

 O.A.R.S.
 West, Inc.is a licensed commercial permit holder in Crater Lake National Park.